rwhetten/DeepSeqAnalysis/docs/source/HPC.rst

 6. `Notes from 10 April 2020 <https://docs.google.com/document/d/12MuVvPPCjbdK6mJHD5wMrBjmygx2ezm6RoaHB4yaXag>`_ - an exercise to carry out assembly and annotation of a yeast RNA-seq dataset using Trinity, TransDecoder, and Trinotate installed in a Conda environment.

+Final Project
+*************

+The goal of this project (should you choose to accept it), is to utilize the HPC and LSF scripting to..

+1. Do a de novo transcriptome assembly with yeast RNA-seq data.

+2. Identify open reading frames, and annotate those ORFs using results of protein similarity searches, protein domain analysis, and various other tools.

+The software to be used includes the Trinity assembler, the TransDecoder suite for identification of ORFs, and the Trinotate suite for annotation.
+You will need to install the necessary tools to a Conda environment on the HPC.
+The text file linked to the HPC and LSF section under section 6 of Exercises has some notes on how to set up and run the Conda environment to carry out the Trinity assembly as an example.
+The diamond (protein similarity search) and Pfam (protein domain search) databases are available at /share/bit815s20/databases.
+The RNA-seq data are in /share/bit815s20/yeast/RNAdata - look for the six files [rnaC1, rnaC2, rnaC3][_1.fastq.gz,_2.fastq.gz].
+The TransDecoder and Trinotate pipelines will be similar, but (of course) using commands specific to those software packages.

+More detailed information on how to structure the commands for Trinity, TransDecoder, and Trinotate is available at the respective websites for those software packages.
+The ability to find the information you need to understand how to use software is an important skill to practice, as new software and new methods emerge all the time.
+However, we are available to answer questions, either via the Piazza forum or during the MWF 8:30 to 10:20 class periods.

 Resources
 *********